krry/atmanaut.me/content/posts/how-to-lose-your-mind-and-find-ourself.md

 ---
 date: 2020-06-15T13:10:56.000-07:00
 title: How to Lose Our Minds
-author: Atmanaut
+author: Kerrbear
 tags:
   - mindlessness
   - hermetica
   - foam well
 title_main: Mindlessness Is Next to God-be-ness
 title_sub: or How to Lose Your Mind and Find Ourself
 title_lead: We are the space within the bubble, the water in the drop
 categories: []
 ---

 Is it okay to talk about this yet?
 When have our minds ever helped us?
 The royal "us", as in all of us.